 At the beginning of this third week of February in Milan where the increasing numbers of Italian coronavirus infections are updated every hour, my Chinese laundry has closed its doors.
 Its rolling shutters are at half mast, barring entry.

 The newspapers state that 007-virus sleuths are trying to understand how the disease was transmitted.
 Who is at fault?
-They want to know.
+Officials of all stripes–the public at large–want to know.
 So far, the answers have eluded detection but it seems that the person designated Patient 1 is a local.
-I hope he isn’t scapegoated.
+I hope he, like my launderers, isn’t scapegoated.
 It’s bad enough being sick enough to be admitted to the ICU without having the weight of the entire Italian Coronavirus Outbreak placed on your shoulders.

 Meanwhile, inside, the proprietor sits with her back to the window, dressed in a suit, her shiny black hair pulled into a pony tail.
 She’s always fastidious about her appearance.
 Today is no exception.
 I can hear the radio playing Chinese pop music.
 It’s soothing; soft yet somewhat upbeat, a young voice crooning.
 The lights are on.
 She’s at her sewing machine but she isn’t sewing.
 Her worktable is bare.
 She’s not hemming jeans, nor fixing a zipper, nor buttonholing a jacket.
 She’s sitting, listening, staring, thinking, her hands folded in front of her.